hedgedoc/hedgedoc/docs/dev/getting-started.md

 ## Running the Code

-Now that everything is in place, we can start CodiMD:
+Now that everything is in place, we can start HedgeDoc:

 1. `yarn run build` will build the frontend bundle.
 It uses webpack to do that.
 2. Run the server with `node app.js`